Oregon Esthetician State Board Exam Prep 2026 – Complete Practice Resource

-What color does dehydrated skin show as under a Wood's lamp?
+Which color indicates the presence of dead skin cells under a Wood's lamp?

 Light violet or purple